 The admission process begins long before the applicant ever submits their first application.
 It starts when the prospects are weighing their options.
 As an admission officer, when a student asks to know more about your school, there is a very high chance that they are doing the same to several other schools.
 To keep ahead of the competition, you need to serve them before they do.

-This is where an intuitive enrollment system gives you the edge – it stores all inquiries and communication about enrollment, automatically sends relevant information their way and instantly notifies you about the inquiry.
-You can also distribute these leads to your team members based on location and expertise while keeping an overlooking eye on the whole process.
+This is where an intuitive enrollment system gives you the edge – it stores all inquiries and communication about enrollment, automatically sends relevant information their way, and instantly notifies you about the inquiry.
+You can also distribute these leads to your team members based on location and expertise while keeping an overlooking eye on the entire admission process.

 Your admission team can receive email and text notifications on their mobile phones every time an important, enrollment-centric action is performed.
 The system can be integrated with individual email accounts, where conversations with prospects can be easily monitored and actions can be taken viz-a-viz these conversations.